Answered By: Ana Enriquez Last Updated: Oct 15, 2020 Views: 79

-No. Penn State's open access policy (effective date: January 1, 2020) is based on making your accepted manuscript (post-print) open access in an open repository such as ScholarSphere.
+Penn State's open access policy, AC02, is based on making your accepted manuscript (post-print) open access in an open repository such as ScholarSphere.
 Most journals do not require payment of a fee to share your accepted manuscript.
 Paying an article processing charge (APC) is generally associated with making the published version of the article open access (also called Gold OA).

-You can use the SHERPA/RoMEO database to check a particular journal's default rules on sharing articles via repositories.
-If the default rules do not permit you to share your paper, you can modify your contract before signing it by using an author's addendum.
+You can use the Sherpa Romeo database to check a particular journal's default rules on sharing articles via repositories.
+If the default rules do not permit you to share your paper, you can modify your contract before signing it by using an author's addendum, or you can get a waiver.

 If you are considering paying an APC to a journal that is not fully open access, you may want to read Lisa Matthias's blog post, The Worst of Both Worlds, Hybrid Open Access.

-With questions, please contact the Office of Scholarly Communications and Copyright.
+With questions about the open access policy, please contact the Libraries' Office of Scholarly Communications and Copyright.